civilcoder55/rails-api/readme.md

   </p>

 - to avoid writing directly to MySQL
-  - i used queuing systme to push write operations to, and a sidekiq worker to consume and do writes for queuing we can use any queuing system like rabbitmq,sqs,redis - i choosed redis
+  - i used queuing systme to push write operations to, and a sidekiq worker to consume and do writes, for queuing we can use any queuing system like rabbitmq,sqs,redis - i choosed redis
 - for updating counts in database